MD2Korg/howto.md2k.org/docs/smartphone/index.md

 ## Adopting mCerebrum

-The MD2K software platform is fully configurable and open-source.
+The MD2K software platform is **fully configurable and open-source**.
 We invite you to use our software and we welcome contributions from anyone who is interested in improving mobile health.
 Please visit our [MD2K GitHub organization](https://www.github.com/MD2Korg/) and [Adopt MD2K pages](http://howto.md2k.org/adopt/) for more information.

 ## List of mCerebrum Apps